 Kimi has been living in Denmark since 2002, where she worked as a consultant for COWI and Tana Copenhagen, and as programme coordinator on the responses to the Malian, Iraqi and Syrian displacement crises for Caritas Denmark.

 To date, she has led and been involved in assignments covering all phases of the project cycle with an increasing focus on reviews and evaluations.
-She is currently part of a core team of evaluators under the Swedish International Development Agency’s (Sida) Framework for Reviews and Evaluations and a member of the Danida Fellowship Centre's capacity development roster list.
+She is currently part of a core team of evaluators under the Swedish International Development Agency’s (Sida) Framework for Evaluations and a member of the Danida Fellowship Centre's capacity development roster list.